JL710/iced-guide/src/app_structure/viewable.md

 In some cases, a viewable might be overkill - you may be interested in the [View-Helper](./view-helper.md) for those times.

 A Viewable also can't hold any application state.
-For that, you could take a look at the [Component Pattern](./component.md).
+For that, you could take a look at the [Composition Pattern](./composition.md).